openid/fapi/FAPI_2_0_Attacker_Model.md

 ## Authorization
-The FAPI 2.0 Security Profile shall aim to ensure that **no attacker can access protected resources** other than his own.
+The FAPI 2.0 Security Profile shall aim to ensure that **no attacker can access protected resources** other than their own.

 The access token is the ultimate credential for access to resources in OAuth.
-Therefore, this security goal is fulfilled if no attacker can successfully obtain and use an access token for access to protected resources other than his own.
+Therefore, this security goal is fulfilled if no attacker can successfully obtain and use an access token for access to protected resources other than their own.

 ## Authentication